nystudio107/seomatic/README.md

 The `{% hook 'seomaticRender' %}` tag generates these SEO Meta for you, based on the Meta Template Variables (above).
 By default, it uses an internal template, but you can pass your own template to be used instead, like this: `{% set seomaticTemplatePath = 'path/template' %} {% hook 'seomaticRender' %}`

 SEOmatic cascades Meta settings; if you have a Meta associated with the current template, it uses that.
-Otherwise it falls back on the SEO Global Meta settings (set on the Site Identity tab).
-If a field is empty for a Template Meta, it falls back on the Global Meta setting for that field.
+Otherwise it falls back on the SEO Site Meta settings.
+If a field is empty for a Template Meta, it falls back on the SEO Site Meta setting for that field.

 	<!-- BEGIN SEOmatic rendered SEO Meta -->